 One of Bulgaria’s most iconic landmarks and certainly the most notable building in the capital of Bulgaria is the Alexander Nevsky Cathedral.
 This grand Orthodox cathedral is one of the most beautiful buildings to visit in the dynamic Bulgarian capital, and no visit to Sofia is complete without taking in its grandeur.

 With construction originally beginning in 1882 and completed in 1912, the church was officially consecrated in 1924.
 Constructed in the Neo-Byzantine style and designed by architect Alexander Pomerantsev, the Alexander Nevsky Cathedral is a truly spectacular building from the inside out.
-Noted for its impressive domes and beautiful facades, it has the capacity to house 500 worshippers at one time.
+Noted for its impressive domes and beautiful facades, it can house 500 worshippers simultaneously.

 So if you’re looking for an iconic landmark not to miss in Bulgaria, make sure to visit the beautiful Alexander Nevsky Cathedral in Sofia.